liuzhuang13/DenseNet/README.md

 0. [Chainer Implementation](https://github.com/t-hanya/chainer-DenseNet) by Toshinori Hanya.
 0. [Chainer Implementation](https://github.com/yasunorikudo/chainer-DenseNet) by Yasunori Kudo.

-Note that we didn't list all implementations available on GitHub, and didn't label all implementations which support BC structures.
+Note that we only listed some early implementations here, and didn't label all implementations which support BC structures.

 ## Projects build on DenseNets
 0. [Multi-Scale Dense Convolutional Networks for Efficient Prediction](https://github.com/gaohuang/MSDNet) by Gao Huang.